aferrodelgado/project-3/README.md

     - Chicago, IL: Also a top location for Python and SQL
     - Washington, DC: Notable demand for Machine Learning

   **2. Which industries are in the most demand in the United States?** (Latifah Jones)
    - Analysis from Bureau of Labor Statistics datasets

   **3. What locations are hiring the most?** (Floris Cash)

   **4. Comparing market trends overtime?** (Sebastian Andreu)

   **5. Does experience level influence job postings?** (Luc Atchley)
     - Analysis from Salary by Job Title and Country dataset
 <br><br> <!-- Add two line breaks after the image -->
+- **Ethical Considerations:**
+Throughout the "Analysis of Job Market Trends in the United States" project, special attention has been given to ensure the ethical use of data and transparency in the analysis process.
+The project exclusively utilizes publicly available data sources and does not include any personally identifiable information.
+In presenting trends and insights, we avoid using biased interpretations to ensure our findings are accurate and impartial.
+The results of this analysis are shared in a manner that respects the diversity of industries and professions, without reinforcing harmful stereotypes or biases.
+Ethical principles of data integrity and fairness have been maintained to the expected standards.

   Utilized Xpert Learning Assistant and Chat GPT for assistance in coding and resolving errors.

 - **Additional References:**
   - [Jupyter Widgets 8.1.1 Documentation > How-to Guides > Widget List](https://ipywidgets.readthedocs.io/en/8.1.2/examples/Widget%20List.html)